anubhutivyas/RL/docs/guides/index.md

 Welcome to the NeMo RL Guides!
 This comprehensive collection provides everything you need to master reinforcement learning with large language models using NeMo RL.

-## What You'll Find Here

-Our guides are organized into four main categories to help you navigate from basic concepts to practical implementations:

-### **Training Algorithms**
-Learn the core RL algorithms that power NeMo RL.
-Start with Supervised Fine-Tuning (SFT) as your foundation, then explore advanced techniques like Group Relative Policy Optimization (GRPO) and Direct Preference Optimization (DPO).
-Each algorithm guide includes detailed explanations, mathematical foundations, and practical implementation examples.

-### **Model Development**
-Extend NeMo RL with custom model architectures and backends.
-Learn to add new models, handle model-specific quirks, and implement custom model diagnostics for specialized use cases.

-### **Environment & Data**
-Create custom RL environments and optimize data processing pipelines.
-Learn distributed training strategies, custom environment development, and performance optimization techniques.

-### **Production & Support**
-Deploy your models to production and maintain reliable training pipelines.
-Learn testing strategies, performance profiling, packaging solutions, and troubleshooting common issues.

 ## Training Algorithms

 ::::{grid} 1 1 1 2